Ethena

 Protocol Maturity

-• Latest protocol version launched recently in 2024; maturity less than three months increases technical risk as smart contracts are not battle-tested
+• Latest protocol version launched in 2024; maturity over one year minimizes technical risk as smart contracts are well battle-tested

 • Multisig wallet controls protocol upgrades